We Counted Over a Half a Million Shorebirds!

-The Intermountain West is an oasis for our migratory shorebirds.
-A comprehensive shorebird survey was last completed across the region in 1989-1995, but much has changed in the past 25 years.
-This Shorebird Survey is replicating the census of the past so we can better manage shorebirds into the future.
+The Intermountain West is an oasis for migratory shorebirds.
+A comprehensive shorebird survey was last completed across the region in 1989-1995, but much has changed in the past 30 years.
+Climate change, drought, development, and increasing human use of water have significantly reduced the amount and quality of available habitat and food.
+The Intermountain West Shorebird Survey is a collaborative effort across 11 states to replicate the census of the past so we can better sustain shorebirds into the future.

-• Document the distribution and abundance of shorebirds at 189 survey areas during the spring and fall migrations for 3 years.
+• Document the distribution and abundance of shorebirds at more than 200 survey sites during the spring and fall migrations from 2022-2026.

 • Use survey data to compare distribution and abundance with the historical shorebird survey from 1989-1995.